anyscale/madewithml.github.io/docs/courses/mlops/product.md

     For your respective industries or areas of interest, do you know where the priorities are (metrics, errors and other tradeoffs)?

     ??? quote "Show answer"
         It entirely depends on the specific task.
 For example, in an email spam detector, precision is very important because it's better than we some spam then completely miss an important email.
-Overtime, we need to [iteration](iteration.md){:target="_blank"} on our solution so all evaluation metrics improve but it's important to know which one's we can't comprise on from the get-go.
+Overtime, we need to iterate on our solution so all evaluation metrics improve but it's important to know which one's we can't comprise on from the get-go.

 #### Offline vs. online
 For offline evaluation, we'll need a gold standard labeled dataset that we can use to benchmark all of our [methods](#methods), while for online evaluation we can initially use the signal on whether the author used our suggested tags and then we can adjust the labels after that new data goes through a proper QA pipeline.